arieltan/ari-el/README.markdown

 ## Description

-This is an useful library collection for Emacs, written by Emacs users in Ariel Networks, Inc.
+This is an useful library collection for Emacs, written by Emacs users in Ariel Networks, Inc., writing articles about Emacs for SoftwareDesign.

 ## Installation